Are you pregnant and finding that every little smell makes you queasy?

-- Let in some fresh air: Open up your windows to air out musty and unwanted smells.
+- Let in some fresh air: Open your windows to air out musty and unwanted smells.
 Also, go outside to get some fresh air as much as you can.

 - Minimize morning sickness: Try to keep your morning sickness under control by eating small frequent meals, taking B vitamins, drinking peppermint tea, sucking on ginger candies, and eating potatoes.

 - Have a safety net: Take along a “safety” smell for those times you need to deter your nose from an unpleasant odor.
 For example, you could carry some lip balm or lotion you know you’re still fond of.

 - Surround yourself with pleasant smells: Experiment to find out which smells you now find appealing.
-Even though many moms say that mint, lavender, and ginger were soothing during their pregnancies, be sure to explore herbs, flowers, citrus, baked goods, and surround yourself with those you love.
+Even though many moms say that mint, lavender, and ginger were soothing during their pregnancies, be sure to explore other herbs, flowers, citrus, baked goods, and surround yourself with the scents you love.

 - Ask for consideration: Don’t be afraid to ask your partner and coworkers to lighten up on the perfume and tuna fish.
-Also, you might feel uncomfortable about suddenly not appreciating the body odor of your partner so much, but make sure you discuss it openly with them and remember that this is just a phase.
+You might feel uncomfortable about suddenly not appreciating your partner’s body odor, but make sure you discuss it openly with them and remember that this is just a phase.
 I’m sure they’ll be understanding of your new bionic sense.

 When Do The Smell Aversions Go Away?